Our family is getting more settled in the new house and city.

-On Sunday, we headed out to the dog park and finished up with ice cream.
+On Sunday, we headed out to the dog park and finished up with some ice cream.

 While we were enjoying our ice cream, my youngest son began to yell at me, “Dad, you stole my ice cream!”